TH3xACE/keepnote-rip/README.md

 or run manually by running each command, one by one.

-# Step 4 : Run the script through .bashrc or as me through screen manager config with something as below
+# Step 4 : Run the script through .bashrc
-bash keepnote.sh
+put the below entry in the .bashrc alias kp='bash /root/.scripts/keepnote.sh'

+# Step 5 : Refresh .bashrc
+source /root/.bashrc

+# Step 6 : run keepnote
+run kp in terminal.

 # The docker containes the following apps to be used via keepnote:
  + Firefox:  A browser to view notes in a web browser